 Pants Hangers

 Who would have thought pants hangers could be so versatile?
 Just clip the art and hang—it’s a quirky and fun way to showcase creativity.
+This is a perfect method for displaying your favorite juice box art projects.

 Magnetic Boards